awhdesmond/fasthttp/README.md

 * Specify server configuration in a .yaml file

 ### Getting Started
-The repository contains a `Vagrantfile` that provisions an `Ubuntu 14.04` VM to help with setting up of the dev environment.
+The code will compile on Linux environements.
+However, the repository contains a `Vagrantfile` that provisions an `Ubuntu 14.04` Virtual Machine to help with setting up of the dev environment.
 In order to utilise the `Vagrantfile`, make sure Vagrant is installed on the local machine.
 Vagrant also requires a VM provider - a common option is VirtualBox- to be installed.

 The `main.cpp` file contains an example program that make use of the __fasthttp__ HTTP server.
 * The `HttpResponse` struct contains helper functions such as `sendFile`, `sendJSON` for handling responses for a different requests.